hhuOS/hhuOS/README.md

 ./run.sh --bios true --file hhuOS-limine.iso
 ```
 There seems to be a problem with older QEMU versions and new OVMF images.

+Run `./build.sh --help` to see all available build options.

 ## What next?